 - 1. Parents are first required to submit a completed written application and questionnaire with application fee.
 Upon review of the submitted written materials, the parent(s) will be notified to schedule a student screening as well as a parent and student interview see 2.d. below. - 2.
 The prospective student will be screened by the faculty teaching his/her current grade level.
 The screening will cover all relevant subject areas; all students third grade and above will be required to complete a contemporaneous writing sample.
-The student must provide documents itemized (a) through (c) below as part of the screening process: - a. transcripts; - b. written recommendations from a math teacher and an equivalent to a humane letters teacher; - c. written recommendation from the student's Head of School or Principal; if student was homeschooled, at least two written recommendations from adults, outside of the immediately family, who know the student well; and - d. parents will interview with the Admissions Director and all students 4th grade and above will interview with the Admissions Director, Administrator, or Academic Dean. - 3.
-The Admissions Committee, consisting of the Admissions Director, Administrator, the Academic Dean, and the teacher of student's entering grade level, will review the application materials and make an admission decision using its discretion. - 4.
+The student must provide documents itemized (a) through (c) below as part of the screening process: - a. transcripts; - b. written recommendations from a math teacher and an equivalent to a humane letters teacher; - c. written recommendation from the student's Head of School or Principal; if student was homeschooled, at least two written recommendations from adults, outside of the immediately family, who know the student well; and - d. parents will interview with an Administrator and all students 4th grade and above will interview with the teacher performing the screening. - 3.
+The Admissions Committee, consisting of an Administrator and the teacher of a student's entering grade level, will review the application materials and make an admission decision using its discretion. - 4.
 The school will inform the family of the admission decision in writing.